+1 207-338-5800

 Admission priorities are in accordance with the following school policy:

-- Returning students
+• Returning students

-- Siblings of students at Cornerspring
+• Siblings of students at Cornerspring

-- Montessori transfer students
+• Montessori transfer students

 Once the school determines acceptance, parents will be required to complete all pertinent forms and pay the appropriate fees and deposits to ensure enrollment of their child.

-Cornerspring does not discriminate on the basis of race, color, sex, religion, sexual orientation, ancestry or national origin in the administration of its educational policies and admissions policies.
+Cornerspring does not discriminate on the basis of race, color, sex, religion, sexual orientation, ancestry or national origin in the administration of its educational policies and admission policies.
 As a result, Cornerspring admits students of any race, color, sex, religion, sexual orientation, ancestry or national origin and provides rights, privileges, programs and activities generally accorded or made available to students at the school.

 Children With Special Needs